KyraDiF/EE629_final_project/README.md

 To run code:
 - Start sender.js on one devices
 - Wait for the prompt "Waiting for peers to connect"
-- Then start receivers in separate command prompts/separate devices
+- Then start receiver.js in separate command prompts/separate devices
 - Modify the sender.js file for the number of desired receiving peers.
 Code as-is in this repository is set for two receivers
 - If you are having trouble understanding this code/concept, start with the Getting Started code in this repo or on the OrbitDB github
 - You will probably run into many errors that you will have to look up as OrbitDB is still under development